Gunvor Nelson: Films

 In many of her major works she addresses subjects such as: childhood, memory, the idea of home/homeland and displacement, aging and death, and the symbolism of natural forces — particularly in relation to female beauty and power.
 Her talents for editing what is often dreamlike imagery, combined with fine attention to the effects of language and sound on the moving image, serve to enhance the consistent aesthetic of her experimental films.

-Nelson often creates what she termed "personal films" rather than "experimental" or "avant-garde" films; on this matter she says:

-"Everyone seemed unsure of what to call it.
+Nelson often creates what she termed "personal films" rather than "experimental" or "avant-garde" films; on this matter she said "Everyone seemed unsure of what to call it.
 It is difficult.
 Are you really so "avant-garde"?
 Experimental films sounds like something incomplete.
 I have made both surrealistic and expressionistic films, but I prefer the term "personal film".
 That is what it is about.
 Even if many don't understand the meaning of the term.
 On the other hand, it can be easier to refer to them as avant-garde films.
 But I like the description "personal film" since it stems from one person.
 When you paint, the term you choose will be described by method; mural painters for instance and so on.
 But when it comes to film we lack [the capacity] to describe what we are really doing."
-(Sundholm, 167).

-Her depictions of women's experiences and issues of identity are never overtly political in their agenda or simplistic in nature; often they explore the sensual and erotic, and critique society's portrayal of women (Sundholm, 4) yet she denies any specifically "feminist" agenda behind her art-making.
+Her depictions of women's experiences and issues of identity are never overtly political in their agenda or simplistic in nature; often they explore the sensual and erotic, and critique society's portrayal of women yet she denies any specifically "feminist" agenda behind her art-making.
 Instead, she creates "feminist" works in the broader sense of the term, they seek to find a more universal resonance as they address the personal and: "what is original, instinctive, and natural in womankind".
 Nelson also prefers not to be referred to as a "woman" artist but simply an "artist".

 Nelson's work often reveals her fascination with the visual translation and transformation of the world that a camera is capable of achieving.
-Commenting on her first film Schmeerguntz, a collaborative effort with Dorothy Wiley, Nelson said: "I discovered how beautiful things look through the camera...
+Commenting on her first film Schmeerguntz, a collaborative effort with Dorothy Wiley, Nelson said "I discovered how beautiful things look through the camera...
 A melon or dirty dishes, seen with a lens in close-up were translated into something else...
 The camera became like binoculars; you zero in on a small area and isolate it, and it becomes more precious because it's selected."
 (Holmlund, 78).

 Her fascination with materials reflected in the titling of her work likely stems from her earlier artistic background as a painter.
-The visual transformations she obtains in the act of filming she typically modifies through painting and animation, and then organizes through painstaking editing of images and sound.
+The visual transformations she obtains in the act of filming she typically modifies through painting and animation, then organizes through painstaking editing of images and sound.